 Do Your Research

-A product may appear clean and cruelty free at first glance but beeswax or animal products may be used in the finishing process.
-In most cases, the only way to ensure that a product is actually safe is to make an enquiry with the manufacturer.
-Furthermore, don’t be misled.
-Just because a material is vegan, it doesn’t necessarily mean that it is healthy.
+A product may appear vegan at first glance but beeswax or animal products may be used in the finishing process.
+In most cases, the only way to ensure that a product is actually vegan is to make an enquiry with the manufacturer.
+Furthermore, just because a material is vegan, it doesn’t necessarily mean that it is healthy.
 Low-quality man-made materials such as cheap leathers are made from synthetic materials that contain toxic chemicals.
 It’s important to research all the materials that you plan to use in your baby’s nursery.
 There are plenty of non-toxic materials that are safe for indoor use, you just need to look for them.

 We rarely associate paint with animal products.
 But some paints contain milk casein, ox gall or beeswax.
 Some paints are even tested on animals.
-When choosing paint for your baby’s nursery, don’t assume that the “eco-friendly” label on the can means that it is filled with toxic chemicals, cruelty-free or even vegan.
-Look for a low voc, cruelty-free vegan paint.
+When choosing paint for your baby’s nursery, don’t assume that the “eco-friendly” label on the can means that it is cruelty-free or even vegan.
+Look for a cruelty-free vegan paint.
 This indicates that no animal products were used in the manufacturing process and that it was not tested on animals.
-Plus it is safe for your baby’s respiratory system.
-Some paints also have zero or low emissions and are asthma and allergy friendly.
+Some of these paints also have zero or low emissions and are asthma and allergy friendly.

 Choose a Soy Fiber Comforter Instead of a Woolen Blanket

 Soybean fiber is made from the hulls of soy beans and is often known as “vegan cashmere”.
-This eco-friendly fabric is free of petrochemicals, meaning it’s gentle and not toxic.
-Wool is soaked in chemicals.
-Non animal based alternatives also offer the comfort of cashmere, the softness of silk and the durability of cotton. vegan alternatives for wool include bamboo silk, organic cotton, hemp fabric.
+This eco-friendly fabric is free of petrochemicals.
+It also offers the comfort of cashmere, the softness of silk and the durability of cotton.
+Other vegan alternatives for wool include bamboo silk, organic cotton, hemp fabric.
 Also lyocell fabric, which is made from wood pulp.

 Use Kapok Instead of Down Pillows

 DIY home projects have become very popular.
 But that’s because most people think that hiring a designer will cost an arm and a leg.
 This couldn’t be further from the truth.
 A good designer will help to create a space that reflects your vision while preventing costly mistakes that amateurs often make.
-Furthermore, there are virtual and regular design services that are affordable and help you stick to your budget.
-When creating a non toxic and cruelty free nursery for your little one, working with a designer certified in cruelty free design is your best bet.
+Furthermore, a knowledgeable interior designer will be able to get you trade discounts with inexpensive yet high quality vendors which will help you stick to your budget.
+When creating a vegan nursery for your little one, working with a designer certified in cruelty free design is your best bet.
 It ensures that the space reflects your family values.